Best Dentist Near You: How to Choose a Trusted Dental Clinic Close to Home

 Root Canal Pain: What to Expect After Treatment and How to Manage It

 Root canal pain is one of the most common concerns patients have after treatment.
-While a root canal is designed to relieve severe tooth pain, it’s normal to experience some discomfort as the tooth heals.
+While root canal treatment is designed to relieve severe tooth pain caused by infection, it is normal to experience mild discomfort, pressure, or sensitivity for a few days while the tooth heals.

 Most patients notice mild sensitivity, pressure when biting, or slight throbbing for a few days after the procedure.
 This is usually temporary and improves as the surrounding tissues recover.